SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 1. From the Launcher Home, add your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
 Find the example project with the filter "rfid".

-2. Click **Create** button on the **Bluetooth - Door Lock RFID (ID-12LA)** example.
+2. Click the **Create** button on the **Bluetooth - Door Lock RFID (ID-12LA)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![setup](image/create_example.png)

 or you can start with an empty example project as the following:

 1. Create a "Bluetooth - SoC  Empty" using Simplicity Studio v5.
 Use the default project settings.

-2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing app.c).
+2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing the app.c file).

 3. Install the software components: